Frequently Asked Questions

 Should I just let my surgeon handle insurance coverage and payment?

 You must be proactive in your health care.
-Your success rate will be much higher if you are knowledgeable and involved in the process.
+Your success rate will be much higher if you are knowledgeable and involved in your insurance coverage process.
 A surgeon’s office manages care for many other patients and may not be able to give your coverage request sufficient attention.
-Additionally, there are other documents you need to gather like the functional capacity evaluation and the support for conservative measures.
+For many procedures, all that a surgeon’s office has to do is submit a simple request that is quickly approved.
+However, lipedema surgery requires much more than a simple request to get covered.
+Coverlipedema.com helps you create a comprehensive, independent coverage request package that you need to get covered.
+Additionally, there are other documents you need to gather, like a functional capacity evaluation, support letters for your diagnosis, and proof of conservative measures.
+These documents are not usually handled by a surgeon’s office and are better obtained and managed by you.

+Of course, you will be working with your surgeon to obtain certain documents like the surgery plan and surgeon’s notes.
 Some surgeon’s offices are better than others at supporting patients seeking insurance coverage.
-When we review your plan, we provide guidance on this as well as letting you know which surgeons are open to making single case agreements with insurance companies.
+We’ll provide guidance on this as well as let you know which surgeons are open to making agreements with insurance companies.

-To be frank, lipedema coverage is still in the early stages and it will be much more difficult for you or a surgeon to secure coverage and payment without our unique insight into the coverage, appeal and payment process.
+To be frank, lipedema coverage is still in the early stages, and it will be much more difficult for you or a surgeon to secure coverage and payment without our unique insight into the coverage, appeal, and payment processes.

 How long does it take to get my surgery covered?

-If you plan covers your surgery without an appeal it can take about six weeks to get approval.
+If your plan covers your surgery without an appeal, it can take about six weeks to get approval.
 If you need to appeal your case, it could take as long as four months.

 How much work is involved?

 We make this as easy as possible for you.
 Most of the forms you need for getting coverage are provided.
-You will need to fill them in which should take a few hours and then coordinate with your surgeon to get supporting letters and office notes.
+You will need to fill them in, which should take a few hours, and then coordinate with your surgeon to get supporting letters and exam notes.
 We also provide draft letters that you can use to help the surgeons complete.
-Regardless of our efforts, you have to have a complete lipedema diagnosis and surgical plan before you can apply for coverage.
+Regardless, you must have a complete lipedema diagnosis and surgical plan before you can apply for coverage.

 What is your success rate?

-If you have to appeal your claim, you have an 80% chance of winning coverage on external appeal provided you have good documentation of your diagnosis, conservative measures and impact lipedema has on your function.
+For Members who have plans covering lipedema (Aetna, Anthem, and many small plans, including state Blue Cross Blue Shield plans), there is a 100% success rate.
+Sometimes these plans will mistakenly deny coverage, and you will need to reach out to them, but we prevail eventually.
+Most other plans, may require appeals.
+If you have to appeal your claim, you have an 85% chance of winning coverage on external appeal provided you have good documentation of your diagnosis, conservative measures, and the impact lipedema has on your function.
 We provide strategies to maximize your chances and can assist if you have a poor quality review.

 How much can I expect my insurance company to pay for my surgery?